Migacz85/django_app/README.md

 1. Upvoting bugs
 2. Upvoting feature requests
 	- To upvote a feature request, users need to pay
-3. Create tickets,
+3. Creating tickets,
 4. Comments on tickets,
 5. Showing the status of the ticket
 	1. to do,
 	2. doing,
 	3. done.
-6. Cart
+6. Cart with checkout and payment
 7. Authentication of the users
+8. Resetting passwords by email
-8. Pagination for comments and issues
+9. Pagination for comments and issues

+## Not implemented features

+1. User Profile
+2. Charts that are showing summary for each month

 ## Technologies used